humanwhocodes/humanwhocodes.com/src/pages/_posts/2013-04-01-making-accessible-icon-buttons.md

   * **Firefox 19 (Mac OS X/VoiceOver):** &#8220;Email button&#8221;
   * **Mobile Safari (iOS 6/VoiceOver):** &#8220;Email button&#8221;

-Even though the `title` attribute is helpful for sighted users as a hint, it doesn&#8217;t provide any real consistent benefit as far as screenreaders go.
+Even though the `title` attribute is helpful for sighted users as a hint, it doesn't provide any real consistent benefit as far as screenreaders go.

 ## Update (07-April-2013)

 As several commenters mentioned, my recommendation results in an empty `<button>` element.
-I wasn&#8217;t too concerned about that at first, but as I thought about it more and more, the purist in me got a little bit upset.
+I wasn't too concerned about that at first, but as I thought about it more and more, the purist in me got a little bit upset.
 Yes, in an ideal world, you should be able to remove all JavaScript and CSS and the page still make sense.
-In this case, you&#8217;d be left with a button that has no descriptive text whatsoever.
+In this case, you'd be left with a button that has no descriptive text whatsoever.
 That turned my stomach and I went back to the drawing board to try and find a way to have text inside of the `<button>` element without hiding it offscreen.
-After some tinkering, here&#8217;s what I came up with:
+After some tinkering, here's what I came up with:

     <style>
     .btn-label {